kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 Your health
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Your overall health is important.
+Your overall health is a latent variable.
 But there isn't a single measurement of "*health*" that can be measured - it is a rather abstract concept.
 Instead we measure physical properties from our bodies, such as blood pressure, cholesterol level, weight, various distances (waist, hips, chest), blood sugar, temperature, and a variety of other measurements.
-These separate measurements can be used by a trained person to judge your health.
+These separate measurements can be used by a trained person to judge your health, based on their experience of seeing these values from a variety of healthy and healthy patients.

 In this example, your *health* is a latent, or hidden variable.
 If we had a sensor for health, we could measure and use that variable, but since we don't, we use other measurements which all contribute in some way to assessing health.